 - Do not levy the restriction before the thirty-first day after the effective date of the suspension

 An application for Critical Need Restriction, DS 694, must be finished and presented to the Driver Safety Actions Unit in headquarters.
-If it is approved, you must pay a reissue fee of one-hundred dollars and submit a California Insurance Proof Certificate, SR 22.
-Once it is received, restriction and comment specifying the suspension may be lifted and you can get a license to driver under the critical need application.
+If it is approved, you must pay a reissue fee of one-hundred dollars and submit a California Insurance Proof Certificate, SR-22.
+Once it is received, restriction and comment specifying the suspension may be lifted and you can get a license to the driver under the critical need application.